 App Orchard is becoming a mature ecosystem

 Three years on, we have our answer.
-With more than 500 participating organizations and its own full-time technical services (TS) team at Epic, App Orchard has grown into a mature (albeit niche) ecosystem.
+With more than 500 participating organizations, it’s has grown into a mature (albeit niche) ecosystem.

-While it still lacks the technical functionality of a real app store (for instance, it does not actually include a mechanism to install new modules within an Epic implementation – installs much be done “manually” by both parties), it’s become more like a traditional app storefront with each revision.
-For example, Epic is in the process of implementing a much more intensive review and approval process for apps, as well as user ratings, stats about the number and type of installations, and marketing functionality like embedded videos on each app’s page.
+While it still lacks the technical functionality of a real app store (for instance, it does not actually include a mechanism to install new modules within an EHR implementation – installs much be done “manually” by both parties), it’s become more like a traditional app storefront with each revision, including a more intensive review and approval process for apps, as well as user ratings, stats about the number and type of installations, and marketing functionality like embedded videos on each app’s page.

-Health systems see App Orchard as a legitimate way to approach Epic integration
+Health systems see App Orchard as a legitimate way to approach EHR integration

-Health system adoption was another big confirmation of the growth of App Orchard in 2019.
+Health system adoption was another big confirmation of the growth of the program in 2019.

-According to Epic, there are now more than 370 customers actively using App Orchard apps, with a total of 1200 app licenses and 3 billion API messages across the full customer base.
-That’s pretty clear evidence that App Orchard is gaining traction with provider networks and health systems, not just vendors.
+According to Epic, as of 2019 there are more than 370 customers actively using apps from the program, with a total of 1200 app licenses and 3 billion API messages across the full customer base.
+That’s pretty clear evidence that the program is gaining traction with provider networks and health systems, not just vendors.

-Several health systems, including HealthPartners and Duke Health, delivered featured presentations detailing their own App Orchard development and deployments, and many more were in attendance.
-There was also a general sense from clinical attendees that the program had real promise, along with a sense that while there was still work to be done, App Orchard as becoming a real pathway for providers to extend the capabilities of their Epic implementations.
+Several health systems, including HealthPartners and Duke Health, delivered featured presentations detailing their own app development and deployments, and many more were in attendance.
+There was also a general sense from clinical attendees that the program had real promise, along with a sense that while there was still work to be done, it is becoming a real pathway for providers to extend the capabilities of their EHR implementations.

-One final note about the role of App Orchard in Epic integration and the role of app stores in EHR integration.
-The majority of App Orchard “apps” are really closer to connectors than they are standalone products – in other words, lightweight integrations that give some other piece of software a pathway into Epic’s ecosystem, rather than a product that can be deployed in their own right.
-(Which makes sense, from a product POV – after all, Epic is just one EHR, albeit a very widely used one.)
+One final note about the role of app programs in the larger world of EHR integration.
+Many of the apps on display were closer to connectors than they are standalone products – in other words, lightweight integrations that give some other piece of software a pathway into the EHR ecosystem, rather than a product that can be deployed in their own right.
+(Which makes sense, from a product POV – after all, this is just one EHR, albeit a very widely used one.)